Fields marked in red are required.

 How to Register-to-Legally-Adopt a tortoise:

-- Read the entire care booklet Desert Tortoises: Adoption and Care to gain an understanding of the laws regarding tortoises, tortoise habitat requirements, diet, and other aspects of tortoise care.
+- Read through our Care section to gain an understanding of the laws regarding tortoises, tortoise habitat requirements, diet, and other aspects of tortoise care.
 The requirements outlined in this booklet are the basis of the adoption requirements from the US Fish and Wildlife Service and the Nevada Department of Wildlife that are implemented by the Tortoise Group Adoption Program.

 - View the PowerPoint Creating a Tortoise Habitat to see examples of tortoise habitats.